BrittosMonteiro/cgt-test-fe-marketplace/README.md

 ### `npm run backend`

-Launches a fake back-end to test the application.
+Launches a fake back-end to test the application, which is going to run on http://localhost:4000